dkpro/dkpro-csniper/pages/documentation.md

 - See the [conversion guide](/documentation/conversion/) on how to prepare data for the use with CSniper.
 - The [usage tutorial](/documentation/usage/) covers most of the functions of CSniper.

-If you have additional questions, please join our mailing list at TODO_MAILING_LIST.
+If you have additional questions, please join our mailing list here: [https://groups.google.com/forum/#!forum/csniper-user](https://groups.google.com/forum/#!forum/csniper-user).